-The subgrantee agrees to meet the civil rights training requirements through viewing the online training modules offered through the Office on Civil Rights at https://ojp.gov/about/ocr/assistance.htm or online training offered by DCJS.
+The subgrantee agrees to meet the civil rights training requirements through viewing the online training modules offered through the Office for Civil Rights at https://ojp.gov/about/ocr/assistance.htm.
 The subgrantee must review these training modules at least once per grant cycle and must view the civil rights overview, standard assurances modules, and the module on the obligations to provide services to limited English proficient (LEP) individuals.